karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 /scratch/project_2006616/$USER/MMB-114_Genomics
 ```

 Now you should see the files and folders on the left.
-Also you terminal shoul dbe there as well.
+Also you terminal should be there as well.
 Let's continue from here.

 ## The sequencing data